demircancelebi/tafl/README.md

 const { Tafl } = require('tafl')

 const tafl = new Tafl()
-let state = tafl.initialState() // by default uses Copenhagen rules on 11x11 board
+let state = tafl.initialState() // by default uses Copenhagen rules on 11x11 board with the classical starting position, you can use a different state if you want

 while (!state.result.finished) {
   const possibleActions = tafl.getPossibleActions(state)